 \subsection{More simulation studies}

 In this subsection, we test more priors in addition to the uniform prior in \prettyref{fig:Rob-vs-NPMLE}, including discrete priors and priors with unbounded support.
 In \prettyref{sec:EB_real_data} we see that the three minimum-distance estimators performed similarly.
-However, question arises whether the best choice among the minimum-distance EB methods can be argued when some information about the prior is available.
-With the specific goal of differentiating the three minimum-distance estimators among themselves, we carry out simulation studies in the end of this section using different priors.
+However, the question arises whether the best choice among the minimum-distance EB methods can be argued when some information about the prior is available.
+With the specific goal of differentiating the three minimum-distance estimators among themselves, we carry out simulation studies at the end of this section using different priors.

-For comparing the EB methods in the discrete setup we choose the prior $G$ to be $0.2 \Poi(1)+0.3\Poi(2)+0.5\Poi(8)$ and for the continuous unbounded setup we choose the prior $G$ to be the Gamma distribution with scale parameter 2 and shape parameter 4, i.e. with prior density $f(x)=\frac 1{96}x^3e^{-\frac x2}$.
+For comparing the EB methods in the discrete setup we choose the prior $G$ to be $0.2 \Poi(1)+0.3\Poi(2)+0.5\Poi(8)$ and for the continuous unbounded setup we choose the prior $G$ to be the Gamma distribution with scale parameter 2 and shape parameter 4, i.e., with prior density $f(x)=\frac 1{96}x^3e^{-\frac x2}$.
 In both of the cases we simulate $\sth{\theta_i}_{i=1}^{600}$ independently from the prior distribution and correspondingly generate data $Y_i\sim\Poi(\theta_i)$.
 For each of the priors we calculate the Bayes estimator numerically (denoted by the black dashed line in the plots).
-Then from the generated datasets we compute the Robbins estimator, the NPMLE based EB estimator, the $H^2$-distance based EB estimator and the $\chi^2$-distance based EB estimator.
+Then, from the generated datasets, we compute the Robbins estimator, the NPMLE-based EB estimator, the $ H^2$-distance-based EB estimator, and the $\chi^2$-distance-based EB estimator.
 All the estimators are then plotted against $\theta$ and the data (\prettyref{fig:unbounded-priors}).
 As expected, the Robbins estimator shows high deviation from the true $\theta$ values in many instances whereas the minimum-distance based estimators are much more stable.

 To differentiate the different minimum-distance based EB methods we analyze the effect of the tail properties of the prior in the simulations below.
 Consider the exponential distribution parameterized by scale ($\alpha$) and with density $g_\alpha(x)=\frac 1\alpha e^{-x/\alpha}$.
 Note that the higher values of $\alpha$ generate distributions with heavier tails.
 We consider three values of $\alpha$: 0.3,1.05 and 2.
 For each $\alpha$ we estimate the training regret for sample sizes $n$ in the range $[50,300]$.
 Given sample $Y_1,\dots,Y_n$ from the mixture distribution with prior $G$ we define the training regret for any estimator $\hatGn$ of $G$ as $\EE_G[\frac 1n\sum_{i=1}^n(\hat\theta_G(Y_i)-\hat\theta_{\hatGn}(Y_i))^2]$.
 We compute the Bayes estimator $\hat \theta_G(y)$ numerically for each $y$.
 For every pair $(\alpha,n)$ we replicate the following experiment independently 10,000 times for each minimum-distance method: